Skip to main content

 Eat a Healthy Diet

-Be mindful about what you eat, and aim to consume a diet full of fruits, vegetables, whole grains, beans and fish.
+Be mindful about what you eat, and aim to consume a diet full of fruits, vegetables, whole grains, beans and lean protein, like fish or grilled chicken.
 You may want to start with small, focused changes in your diet.
-For example, challenge yourself to eat the rainbow.
-This is an easy and colorful way to incorporate more fruits and veggies into your week.
+For example, commit to adding one fruit or vegetable to every meal, or challenge yourself to eat the rainbow each week.
+This is an easy and colorful way to incorporate more fruits and veggies into your nutrition plan.

 Get Moving

 Standard guidelines recommend getting 150 minutes of moderate-intensity exercise each week.
 Purposeful exercises, like hitting the treadmill or going for a bike ride, are important aspects of reaching this goal, but day-to-day movements can make a difference, too.
-Try parking at a distance when you reach your destination, taking the stairs and adding simple exercises – like calf raises and counter push-ups – into your day.
+Try parking at a distance when you reach your destination, taking the stairs instead of the elevator or adding simple exercises – like calf raises and counter push-ups – into your day.
+Even walking in place while watching television can boost your heart health!

 Manage Stress Levels